Pacific Sailfish Description

 Pacific Sailfish Lures

-Most Sailfish are caught using trolled rubber skirts similar to what are used for Marlin.
-I have had good success using Zukers trolling lures in the 12” size.
+Most Sailfish are caught using trolled rubber skirts similar to what are used for Marlin, but smaller.
+I have had good success using Zukers trolling lures in the 10-12” size.
 They will also take trolled plugs like Rapalas although they often throw the treble hooks when they jump.

 Some people like to fish for Sailfish with flies, usually teasing them close to the boat with a teaser and then dropping a fly back instead of a bait.